 Although a traditionally painful product to sell, it is now possible to automate the entire distribution of a wedding insurance policy.
 This allows brokers to maintain their relationships with the venue with no additional effort.
 Best of all, the commission is still paid to the broker making special events insurance a passive income source for brokers going forward.

-Insurance for Wedding: Why You Need It
+Wedding Insurance: Why You Need It

 Do you need wedding insurance?
 It’s a question that many couples ask as they plan their big day.
 Weddings are expensive and can be ruined by something as simple as bad weather.
-That’s where wedding event insurance comes in.
+That’s where wedding insurance comes in.
 It can help protect your investment if something goes wrong.

-So whether you’re worried about losing your deposit, the photographer not showing up, or the caterer not delivering, wedding event insurance can help you rest easy knowing that you’re covered.
-But is wedding event insurance essential?
+So whether you’re worried about losing your deposit, the photographer not showing up, or the caterer not delivering, wedding insurance can help you rest easy knowing that you’re covered.
+But is wedding insurance essential?
 After all, it’s just another expense on top of everything else.
 And what are the chances that something will go wrong?

 Unfortunately, those are precisely the types of thoughts that keep people from buying wedding insurance.
 They figure it won’t happen to them, or they’ll be able to handle it if it does.
 But what happens if something does go wrong and you don’t have wedding insurance?
 You could lose your entire investment!